 Self-care is one of the tools nurse practitioners should implement to help overcome their nurse practitioner burnout.
-However, actually implementing self-care is easier said than done.
+However, actually implementing self-care in healthcare is easier said than done.
 It usually gets pushed to the wayside because other priorities take its place.

 Nurse practitioners have very busy jobs and personal lives and it is difficult to find time to implement self-care.